bc140200092/encryptdecrypt/README.md

-# Simple Encrypt Decrypt APP for Offline Encryption
+# Simple Encrypt Decrypt APP for Offline Encryption in dotnet (.Net)